LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Experiments

 \subsubsection{Self-Preference Tendency}

-Our primary aim is to determine whether these models exhibit a preference bias for model-written passages over human-authored ones.
+\textbf{RQ1-1} aims to determine whether these models exhibit a preference bias for model-written passages over those authored by others.
 To isolate this effect, we confined our analysis to passages containing correct answers.
 We employed LLMs by directly asking them to evaluate the passages.
 Subsequently, we conducted t-tests comparing the results of human-written passages against each of the model-generated passages, setting the significance level at $ p = 0.05$.

-To establish a baseline for comparison, we initially evaluate the LLMs using a normal setting prompt, instructing them to assess the quality of the passages.
+To establish a baseline for comparison, we initially evaluate the LLMs using a normal setting prompt, instructing them to assess the quality of the passages based on the writing style.
 Results from this baseline evaluation are presented in the left side of Table~\ref{tab:combined_scores_llms}.
-Employing this normal prompt, we observe that both GPT and LLaMA show a significant preference for self-generated content across the two datasets examined.
-This observation aligns with findings from previous studies, corroborating the existence of a consistent self-preference bias in standard evaluation settings.
-Such alignment not only validates our experimental approach but also underscores the persistence of this bias across different LLM architectures and evaluation contexts.
+Employing this normal prompt, we observe that both GPT and LLaMA show a significant preference for self-generated content across the three datasets examined.
+This observation aligns with findings from previous studies, showing the existence of a consistent self-preference bias in standard evaluation settings.
+This serves as the control group: We validate our experimental approach and also underscore the persistence of this bias across different LLM architectures and evaluation contexts.

-In contrast, under our RAG-based setting prompt, which accentuates the suitability of the passage for answering the question, we found markedly different results, as shown in the right side of Table~\ref{tab:combined_scores_llms}: 1) GPT demonstrates no significant preference over model-written passages in both NQ and MARCO datasets.
-2) LLaMA's behavior varies by dataset.
-While it maintains a strong preference for self-generated passages in the NQ dataset, it shows an alleviated preference in self-generated content, indicating an reduction of self-preference bias in the MARCO dataset.
+In contrast, under our RAG-based setting prompt, which accentuates the suitability of the passage for answering the question, we found markedly different results, as shown in the right side of Table~\ref{tab:combined_scores_llms}: Language models demonstrate no significant preference over self-written passages in all three datasets.
+Interestingly, the models even show a preference for externally generated content, assigning higher relevance scores to passages authored by other sources.
+We discuss it in Section \ref{sec:discussion}.

-These findings suggest that the pointwise reranking approach within the RAG framework can significantly mitigate the problem of self-preference, particularly for GPT.
-However, the varied behavior of LLaMA across datasets indicates that the effectiveness of the RAG framework may depend on the specific characteristics of the dataset or the model itself.
-The specific prompts used in both settings can be referred to in Appendix~\ref{sec:Prompts}.
+These findings suggest that the pointwise reranking approach within the RAG framework can significantly mitigate the problem of self-preference, and the finding is consistent across all chosen models.